 none (fairness checks are not performed by default – setting a value for this property will automatically enable them)

-Indicates whether debugging is enabled for file transfers.
-If this property is enabled, all interaction between Flux and any remote file hosts will be logged to the Flux system log.
-When enabled, this property requires the INTERNAL_LOGGER_LEVEL to be set at FINE logging level or greater.
+Indicates whether debugging is enabled for file transfers involving FTP, SFTPS, SFTP, and UNC.
+When this property is enabled, all interaction between Flux and any remote file hosts will be logged to the Flux system log.
+When enabled, this property requires the INTERNAL_LOGGER_LEVEL to be set at FINE, FINER, or FINEST logging level.

 Indicates whether workflow deadlines (SLAs or Service Level Agreements) are enabled; disabling deadlines reduces database activity.
 When this property is enabled, you can set deadlines on individual workflows.
 If a workflow exceeds its deadline, it will publish an audit trail event indicating that the deadline has passed.
 The Operations Console will also graphically indicate any workflows that are approaching (or have exceeded) their deadlines.